neilblom/wordlist-writer/docs/Decisions.md

 * not usage-ordered
 * pedagogical sequence defined by developer

-Cognate Insertion Rule
+Cognate Insertion Rule (Phase 2)
-* insert after last master list lemma appearing in story
+* insert English lemma after last master list lemma appearing in story
+* Spanish lemma used only for detection
+* no dictionary profiles
+* no alphabetical dictionary
+* no pending or official cognates

 Typed Word Insertion Rule
 * same insertion rule as cognates